Sompting A27 Rural Group (SARG)

 SOMPTING ESTATE & SARG COMMENT:

 We welcome that the government has not proposed a damaging downland bypass in the National Park.
 We support online junction and capacity improvements if they are well designed to serve the nature of the traffic in the Worthing area, which is mostly local not long distance.
-We also welcome the promise of local community consultation on options (plural), which will be vital to getting the detailed scheme design right.
 If changes are designed to prioritise long distance through traffic, they may have the side effect of harming the essential access needs of the local economy and residents including connections to the National Park.
+We note that two thirds of traffic on the Worthing-Lancing A27 is said by Highways England to be going from one part of Worthing-Lancing to another so local accesses should be prioritised.

 On 4th November 2014 the Department for Transport (DfT) presented their consultant Parsons Brinckerhoff(PB)'s findings to the final meeting of their Stakeholder Reference Group.
 For Worthing, PB had assessed 8 options for the following impacts: Connectivity, Societal (severance & pollution), Economic, Safety & Resilience, Environmental, and Accessibility.
 It was admittedly 'high level': not so much a sophisticated or evidence-grounded assessment, as an initial brainstorming about possible pros and cons.
 The WSCC model used is also open to question here as it was not designed to look at situations like Worthing where most of the movements are local.
 However, within that context: